aaronshin43/Fruitboxsolver/README.md

 ## Features
 - **Automated Screen Capture**: Uses `pyautogui` to take a screenshot of the game.
 - **Image Processing**: Utilizes `OpenCV` to detect the game board and recognize numbers.
-- **Optimal Move Selection**: Implements a prefix sum approach to find the best moves that remove the maximum apples.
+- **Optimal Move Selection**: Implements a prefix sum approach to find the best moves that remove the minimum apples.
 - **Automated Mouse Control**: Uses `pyautogui` to select and drag boxes around apples.

 ## Installation